Kino7916/dbdjs.db-sql/README.md

   - fileMustExist?: boolean - if the database does not exist, an Error will be thrown instead of creating a new file.
 This option does not affect in-memory or readonly database connections (default: `false`).
   - timeout?: number - the number of milliseconds to wait when executing queries on a locked database, before throwing a SQLITE_BUSY error (default: `5000`).
   - verbose?: function | null - provide a function that gets called with every SQL string executed by the database connection (default: `null`).
+### Data
+  - db: Database | PromisedDatabase - The database that is handling SQL
+  - key: string - The key of data
+  - value: any - The value of data
+### AllSQLData
+  - key: string - The key of data
+  - data: SQLData - Recevied data information
 ### SQLData
   - key: string - The key of data
   - value: any - The value of data